 “During” their attack (chi timing).
-This is a much shorter timing and it could end up in a simultaneous death strike where you both hit each other, but ideally you would just sneak in first and beat them to the punch.
+This is a much shorter timing, and it could end up in a simultaneous strike where you both hit each other, but ideally you would just sneak in first and beat them to the punch.

-And finally, “before” they strike you.
-This is the hardest timing to achieve, because it’s very easy to mess up.
-You need to hit them before they launch their attack, but equally, it does need to be in sync with a genuine attack.
+And finally, “before” they strike you (yi timing).
+This is the hardest timing to achieve, because it’s very easy to get wrong.
+For true Yi timing you need to hit them before they launch their attack, but equally, their attack does need to be a genuine attack.
 If you fire on Yi timing (”intention” timing), and they are faking, or not attacking, you’ll end up out of position and vulnerable.
-Yi timing therefore requires immense practice and sensitivity so that you can accurately read the whole situation in the blink of an eye, and be sure they were really going to attack.
+Yi timing therefore requires immense practice and sensitivity so that you can accurately read the whole situation in the blink of an eye.

 So how do you practice the 3 timings?
 Well, I’d suggest that the first stage would involve getting a partner, like Mr Vunak has done in that video, and practicing responding to set attacks, so you can develop a feel for each timing.
 Obviously this would need to be done predictably at the start then slowly more variation can be introduced and the sparring can become freer.
 Instead of the other person just feeding attacks, they can try to start to make their own attacks and counters.

 If you practice barehand and with weapons then you’ll notice how much quicker the timing needs to be with weapons.
 You have so much less time to react.
 In fact, going back to barehand after using weapons you will almost feel like you are moving in slow motion, which is a handy skill to have for obvious reasons.